 With 72 percent of accounting firms struggling to win new business and a third of clients considering a switch to a competitor, it’s clear that current retention and acquisition strategies aren’t working.

 It’s time to develop new strategies for gaining new business and holding onto existing clients.

-Read on for advice on how to do just that from business development experts Ramon Ray, Lauren Clemmer, Charlie Burns, and others.
+Read on for advice on business development for accounting firms from experts Ramon Ray, Lauren Clemmer, Charlie Burns, and others.

 - How to Differentiate Your Accounting Firm

 - Trends Every Accounting Firm Needs to Know